BuilderIO/builder/packages/widgets/README.md

 Anywhere that you render a `<BuilderComponent ... />`, and now the widgets will register and be available in the editor and when rendering (including server side)

+## Example

-👉See here for a real [working example in our next.js example repo](/examples/next-js/pages/[...slug].js)
+See here for a real [working example in our next.js example repo](/examples/next-js/pages/[...slug].js)

+## Help and troubleshooting

-Questions or feedback - contact us at help@builder.io for more info!
+Questions or feedback - contact us at help@builder.io, we are happy to help!